irlnathan/hackeconomics.github.io/questions.md

 ---

 ## Banks
-- What are the limits on bank loans?
+- What limits a bank to make a loan?
-- What are reserve requirements?
+- What are bank reserve requirements?

 ## The Federal Reserve
 - Is the federal reserve a public or private institution?